 AI may also be used to analyze a film’s script so as to predict the revenues the film is likely to earn.
 Though algorithmic predictions may not always prove to be completely accurate, they’re already attracting growing interest from major film studios.
 For example, Warner Bros. has turned to Cinelytic AI-based platform to predict the success of its movies and box office receipts.
 20th Century Fox has integrated the Merlin system that uses AI and machine learning to match movies to particular genres and audiences, as well as provide complete demographics for any movie.
 ScriptBook is another AI-based film prediction system that has been used by Sony Pictures to analyze 62 of its movies.

-can speed up the process of casting actors by performing auditions automatically.
-AI platforms look for actors in the database according to the specified criteria and textual image description, they may also be used to add actors in films digitally in different emotions and even de-age actors for certain roles.
-Filmmakers may also benefit from applying AI to create various digital characters, such as the fictional supervillain Thanos for Avengers: Infinity War that was designed by using machine learning.
+can also speed up casting actors by automatically performing auditions.
+According to the specified criteria and textual image descriptions, AI platforms look for actors in the database.
+When fed with massive amounts of data describing the facial features of actors in several emotions, the algorithm can be used to overlay the digital face of the actor on a body double to retain the natural expressions of the original performer.
+In this way, AI may also be used to add actors in films digitally in different emotions and even de-age actors for the given roles.
+Filmmakers may also benefit from applying AI to create various digital characters, such as the fictional supervillain Thanos for Avengers: Infinity War

 Film studios have been using AI for effective advertising and promotion.
 Analyzing different factors such as audience base, actors’ popularity across the globe, film studios may plan their campaigns according to certain locations where they expect the highest interest from the audience.
 For example, 20th Century Fox has developed the Merlin Video neural network to predict the success of promotional videos.
 The film studio has also used IBM’s supercomputer for making the advertising clip for the movie Morgan.